Skip to Main Content

 Bad Sloping

-Gutters need to be sloped downward so that the water flows down as well.
+Gutters need to be sloped downward so that the water flows down.
 It’s simple enough to notice a problem with the slope.
 The water will remain trapped in the gutters and they will start to bend and sag under its weight.

 Keeping the Gutters Fixed to the Roof

 Hangers, nails, and screws are used to keep the gutters fixed in place on the roof.
 They are driven through the gutter and into the fascia boards.
-When these fasteners become loose, the gutter moves and the water starts to drip from the hole.
+When these fasteners become loose, the gutter moves and the water drips from the hole.

-There are ways to fix the problem without having to remove the gutters entirely.
+There are ways to fix the problem without removing the gutters entirely.
 Here, we will discuss a few ways to fix leaky gutters (depending on the cause of the problem).

 Unclogging the Gutters